opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

 }
 ```

--> **Note:** If token, AK/SK and password are set simultaneously, then it will authenticate in the order of Token, AKSK and Password.
+-> **Note:** If token, AK/SK and password are set simultaneously, authentication will be done in the following order:
+  Token, AKSK, and Password.

 ### Federated